WordPress’ Post name Permalinks, Block Editor, and JSON Error

 This site has been up for a few years now.
 Very few (hardly any) visitors.
 That’s fine.
 This is really just a place for me to make notes about tech that’s on my mind.
 Without a job there’s fewer situations that I find myself having to resolve so less to write about.

 For a while I didn’t bother about it and simply marked those comments as spam so they never show up on the site.
 Lately though I’ve changed my approach a bit.
-Since I’m not trying to make a popular site and I realize the likelihood of getting real comments from any of those locations is infinitesimal I decided to start blocking networks that spam comments are coming from.
+Since I’m not trying to make a popular site, and I realize the likelihood of getting real comments from any of the networks spam comes from is infinitesimal, I decided to start blocking networks that spam comments are coming from.

 The interesting thing is that once I began blocking networks, spam comments became a bit more frequent.
 Each time from a new network, of course, because the firewall was updated for each new spam source.